"One Linear Transmitter"

 This TX is a modified version of

 First - Bob's one tube transmitter is one of the finest I've come across.
 It's a controlled carrier transmitter which helps prevent over-modulation and under-modulation.
 It's amazingly linear and now, with the addition of the RF output stage shown below, it's powerful enough to hear throughout your house using a simple wire antenna.

 Keeping a tube type TX linear is the challenge and of course the more linear the more true to the original the broadcast will be.
 Bob's done something special here.

-Now, if you are a visitor to this site and you are thinking about building a transmitter from a print found here, I'd recommend you build this one.
-It's easier to build, with only two vacuum tubes (I chose to use a 1mhz glass crystal from the Ukraine so it looks like 3 tubes) and yet the quality of the audio is truly amazing, just as Bob mentions on his site.
+Now, if you are a 'newby' to this site and you are thinking about building your first transmitter from a print found here, I'd recommend you build this one.
+It's easier to build than some.
+It only has two vacuum tubes (I chose to use a 1mhz glass crystal from the Ukraine so it looks like 3 tubes) and yet the quality of the audio is impressive, just as Bob mentions on his site.

 Click on the image below for a larger schematic.